haquema/makers-javascript-fndamentals/contents/22_callbacks.md

 }
 ```

-But we don't use the name "callback" for all functions.
+But we don't use the name "callback" for *any* function.
 Usually, we can say a function is used as "callback" when it's given to another function.

 Let's have a look at an example — the native function `setTimeout` allows us to delay the execution of some code after a certain time.